Yellowstone National Park: History

 The human history of the park began at least 11,000 years ago when Native Americans began to hunt and fish in the region.
 During the construction of the post office in Gardiner, Montana, in the 1950s, an obsidian point of Clovis origin was found that dated from approximately 11,000 years ago.
-These Paleo-Indians, of the Clovis culture, used the significant amounts of obsidian found in the park to make cutting tools and weapons.
+These Paleo-Indians, of the Clovis culture, used the region's abundant obsidian to make cutting tools and weapons.
 Arrowheads made of Yellowstone obsidian have been found as far away as the Mississippi Valley, indicating that a regular obsidian trade existed between local tribes and tribes farther east.
 When the Lewis and Clark Expedition entered present-day Montana in 1805 they encountered the Nez Perce, Crow, and Shoshone tribes who described to them the Yellowstone region to the south, but they chose not to investigate.

 In 1806, John Colter, a member of the Lewis and Clark Expedition, left to join a group of fur trappers.
 After splitting up with the other trappers in 1807, Colter passed through a portion of what later became the park, during the winter of 1807–1808.
 He observed at least one geothermal area in the northeastern section of the park, near Tower Fall.
 After surviving wounds he suffered in a battle with members of the Crow and Blackfoot tribes in 1809, Colter described a place of "fire and brimstone" that most people dismissed as delirium; the supposedly mystical place was nicknamed "Colter's Hell".
-Over the next 40 years, numerous reports from mountain men and trappers told of boiling mud, steaming rivers, and petrified trees, yet most of these reports were believed at the time to be a myth.
+Over the next 40 years, numerous reports from mountain men and trappers told of boiling mud, steaming rivers, and petrified trees, yet most of these reports were believed to be a myth.